 SSL Shopper: Another free resource which permits a quick copy and paste to ascertain whether the information in your PEM encoded SSL certificate is correct.
 Incidentally, SSL Shopper have also created an SSL Checker, which will determine whether your certificate is installed correctly on your server.

-Keyhub is a more comprehensive tool than the others cited above, representing an all-in-one solution for certificate management.
-The cloud-based platform allows users to automatically discover, organize and track all SSL/TLS certificates across the enterprise.
-While access to the entire suite is available via paid plans, you can access the decoding tool on the free version: just create an account, click into the Tools section and paste your CSR into the box.
+Keyhub is a more comprehensive tool than the others cited above, representing an all-in-one solution for SSL/TLS certificate management.
+The cloud-based platform allows users to automatically discover, organize into inventory, and manage all SSL/TLS certificates across the enterprise.
+While access to the entire suite is available via paid plans, you can access the SSL certificate and CSR decoder on the free version: just create an account, click into the Tools section and paste your CSR file into the box.
 You can also upload a *pem, *cer, *crt, *p12 or *txt file.